SOURCE / ECONOMY

 The Ministry of Commerce of China File photo: VCG

-China ruled on Monday that certain dairy products from the European Union (EU) are subsidized, and it will slap provisional duties of 21.9 percent to 42.7 percent on certain dairy products imported from the EU starting on December 23, following a preliminary anti-subsidy probe that began more than a year ago, according to the Ministry of Commerce (MOFCOM).
+China ruled on Monday that certain dairy products from the EU are subsidized, and it will slap provisional duties of 21.9 percent to 42.7 percent on certain dairy products imported from the EU starting on Tuesday, following a preliminary anti-subsidy probe that began more than a year ago, according to the Ministry of Commerce (MOFCOM) on Monday.

-Preliminary ruling shows certain EU dairy imports are subsidized and have caused material injury to China's domestic industry, said the spokesperson.
+The preliminary ruling shows that certain EU dairy imports are subsidized and have caused material injury to China's domestic industry, said the spokesperson.

 In the same period, the EU has imposed provisional duties in 18 trade remedy cases against China, issued final duties in 18 cases, and launched 15 new trade remedy investigations, including three initiated against China on Friday, December 19 alone, according to the official.